-If you have a WordPress site with a bbPress Forum and you’re looking to add user voting functionality, then you’ve come to the right place.
+If you have a WordPress site running a bbPress forum and you want to add user voting — up votes, down votes, and smart score sorting — then you’ve come to the right place.

 Adding the Voting Up & Down Buttons